-We have established three committees under the board of directors: the audit committee, the compensation committee and the corporate governance and nominating committee.
-We have adopted a charter for each of these committees.
-Each committee's members and functions are as follows.
+Upon the completion of this offering, we will establish three committees under the board of directors: the audit committee, the compensation committee and the corporate governance and nominating committee.
+We will adopt a charter for each of these committees.
+Each committee's members and functions will be as follows.

 Audit Committee.
-Our audit committee consists of Messrs.
-David Chao, Matthew Nimetz and Katsumasa Niki.
-Mr. Chao is the chairman of our audit committee and our board of directors has determined that Mr. Chao is an audit committee financial expert.
-Mr. Chao and Mr. Nimetz satisfy the "independence" requirements of Section 303A of the Corporate Governance Rules of the NYSE and Rule 10A-3 under the Securities Exchange Act of 1934.
-The audit committee oversees our accounting and financial reporting processes and the audits of the financial statements of our company.
-The audit committee is responsible for, among other things:
+Our audit committee will consist of Messrs.
+Derek Palaschuk, Matthew Nimetz and Katsumasa Niki.
+Mr. Palaschuk is the chairman of our audit committee.
+Mr. Palaschuk and Mr. Nimetz satisfy the "independence" requirements of Section 303A of the Corporate Governance Rules of the NYSE and Rule 10A-3 under the Securities Exchange Act of 1934.
+The audit committee will oversee our accounting and financial reporting processes and the audits of the financial statements of our company.
+The audit committee will be responsible for, among other things:

-- selecting the independent registered public accounting firm and pre-approving all auditing and non-auditing services permitted to be performed by the independent registered public accounting firm; - · reviewing with the independent registered public accounting firm any audit problems or difficulties and management's response; - · reviewing and approving all proposed related party transactions, as defined in Item 404 of Regulation S-K under the Securities Act; - · discussing the annual audited financial statements with management and the independent registered public accounting firm; - · reviewing major issues as to the adequacy of our internal control and any special audit steps adopted in light of material control deficiencies; and - · meeting separately and periodically with management and the independent registered public accounting firm.
+- selecting the independent registered public accounting firm and pre-approving all auditing and non-auditing services permitted to be performed by the independent registered public accounting firm; - reviewing with the independent registered public accounting firm any audit problems or difficulties and management's response; - reviewing and approving all proposed related party transactions, as defined in Item 404 of Regulation S-K under the Securities Act; - discussing the annual audited financial statements with management and the independent registered public accounting firm;

+- reviewing major issues as to the adequacy of our internal control and any special audit steps adopted in light of material control deficiencies; and - meeting separately and periodically with management and the independent registered public accounting firm.

 Compensation Committee.
-Our compensation committee consists of Messrs.
+Our compensation committee will consist of Messrs.
 Matthew Nimetz and David Chao.
-Mr. Nimetz is the chairman of our compensation committee.
+Mr. Nimetz will be the chairman of our compensation committee.
 Mr. Nimetz and Mr. Chao satisfy the "independence" requirements of Section 303A of the Corporate Governance Rules of the NYSE.
-The compensation committee assists the board in reviewing and approving the compensation structure, including all forms of compensation, relating to our directors and executive officers.
-Our chief executive officer is prohibited from attending any committee meeting during which his compensation is deliberated.
-The compensation committee is responsible for, among other things:
+The compensation committee will assist the board in reviewing and approving the compensation structure, including all forms of compensation, relating to our directors and executive officers.
+Our chief executive officer will be prohibited from attending any committee meeting during which his compensation is deliberated.
+The compensation committee will be responsible for, among other things:

-· reviewing and approving the total compensation package for our chief executive officer;

-- · reviewing and recommending to the board the compensation of our directors; and - reviewing periodically and approving any long-term incentive compensation or equity plans, programs or similar arrangements, annual bonuses, employee pension and welfare benefit plans.
+- reviewing and approving the total compensation package for our chief executive officer; - reviewing and recommending to the board the compensation of our directors; and - reviewing periodically and approving any long-term incentive compensation or equity plans, programs or similar arrangements, annual bonuses, employee pension and welfare benefit plans.

 Corporate Governance and Nominating Committee.
-Our corporate governance and nominating committee consists of Messrs.
-David Chao, Katsumasa Niki and Ruigang Li, and is chaired by Mr. Chao.
+Our corporate governance and nominating committee will consist of Messrs.
+David Chao, Katsumasa Niki and Ruigang Li, and will be chaired by Mr. Chao.
 Mr. Chao and Mr. Li satisfy the "independence" requirements of Section 303A of the Corporate Governance Rules of the NYSE.
-The corporate governance and nominating committee assists the board of directors in identifying individuals qualified to become our directors and in determining the composition of the board and its committees.
-The corporate governance and nominating committee is responsible for, among other things:
+The corporate governance and nominating committee will assist the board of directors in identifying individuals qualified to become our directors and in determining the composition of the board and its committees.
+The corporate governance and nominating committee will be responsible for, among other things: